Pyry-Santahuhta/Snippetposts/README.md

 MERN means that MongoDB is used as the database, express and node are running the back-end server and react does all of the front-end.

+To start, create a .env file containing some secret=somesecret and NODE_ENV=production or development.
+This is not tracked to github because it contains the secret that is used for the jwt tokens of the users.

-To run in development environment, run the following commands in the project folder: npm run dev:client npm run dev:server
+To run in development environment, change NODE_ENV to development and run the following commands in the project folder: npm run dev:client npm run dev:server

-To create a production build, run npm run build
+To create a production build, change NODE_ENV to production and run the following commands in the project folder: npm run build npm run start

 Done features and number of points suggested for the project:
 Basic features with well written documentation - 25